marcossilvestrini/charts/charts/cloudnative-pg-cluster/README.md

-# Helm Charts for app-silvestrini
+# Helm Charts for cloudnative-pg-cluster

 ## Description

-This is a Helm chart for Kubernetes that allows you to deploy the "app-silvestrini" application to your Kubernetes cluster.
+This is a Helm chart for Kubernetes that allows you to deploy the "cloudnative-pg-cluster" application to your Kubernetes cluster.

 ## Versioning